Portencross Castle

 Portencross Castle, also known historically as Portincross Castle, is situated in Portencross, on the west coast of Scotland, about 3 km from West Kilbride.
 The site has been fortified since the 11th Century.
 The present tower castle is thought to date from the mid-14th Century and later.
 It remained in use until it was unroofed by a great storm in 1739 and gradually became ruinous.
-The castle was designated as a scheduled ancient monument in 1955.
+The castle was designated as a scheduled monument in 1955.